 20. Make the Cart Easy to Edit

 Your cart should be easy to change.
 Deleting items, changing quantities, and adjusting shipping options should be intuitive and simple.
-Don’t make the mistake of creating cryptic buttons that can accidentally remove everything in the cart.
+Don’t make the mistake of creating cryptic buttons that accidentally remove everything in the cart.

 21. Show Security Symbols on the Checkout Page